rikalm66/hello-world-node/README.md

 helm install sealed-secrets -n kube-system --set-string fullnameOverride=sealed-secrets-controller sealed-secrets/sealed-secrets
 ```
 This will install the the Bitnami Sealed secrets cluster-side controller in the `kube-system` namespace and overrides the controller name, default set to `sealed-secrets` by the `helm chart`.
 The `kubeseal` utillity tries to access the controller with the name `sealed-secrets-controller`.
-With this you don't have to pass `--controller-name=sealed-secrets-controller` and `--controller-namespace=kube-system` when using the `kubeseal` utillity.
+With this you don't have to pass `--controller-name=sealed-secrets` and `--controller-namespace=kube-system` when using the `kubeseal` utillity.

 ## To create a `sealed secret`
 If you are connected to the cluster: